-The coefficients of variation (CV) of the landingsat-age matrix are shown in Table 5.
+The coefficients of variation (CV's) of the landings at age matrix are shown in Table 5.

-The discards-at-age for 1976-89 are shown in Table 6.
-As one would expect, the range of lengths is less than the landings-at-age but the number of ages
+The discards at age for 1976 to 1989 are shown in Table 6.
+As one would expect the range of lengths is less than the landings at age but the number of ages where discarding occurs is quite broad (on average ages 4 to 15).